ClarusONE/take-home-test/README.md

 ### Running the application

+You will need to be running Java 11 locally as a minimum version. \
 In order to boot the application you should run the following command inside the project directory -

 ```shell script